keisanki/ErYbLi-oven_control/README.md

 touchscreen installed.
 Additional technical details on the hardware implementation can be found in the `README.txt` file.

-ErYbLi-oven_control is built using Python and wxWidgets.
+ErYbLi-oven_control is built using Python (version 2.7) and wxWidgets (version 3.0).

 ## Feature overview